-Mukta Sathe learned Kathak from her guru, Sanjeevani Kulkarni, in Nasik, India.
+Mukta Sathe (currently on a leave of absence from teaching) learned Kathak from her guru, Sanjeevani Kulkarni, in Nasik, India.
 She won the national “Swar Sadhana” competition while touring throughout the country.
 As a company member, her performance credits with KDT include annual fall concerts since 2005.
 She has studied with Rita for over fifteen years, attended the International Kathak Festival in Chicago (2004) and participated in workshops conducted by Kathak Maestro Pandit Birju Maharaji, Kumudini Lakhia and Saswati Sen. Mukta teaches Kathak classes for youth and adults.

 Sarika Haris began her dance journey in India, where she learned Bharatanatyam, the South Indian classical dance style.
 Her passion for dance has motivated her to learn Kathak under Rita Mustaphi since 1999.
 She has attended master classes with Pandit Birju Maharaj & Saswati Sen and performed in numerous KDT productions, including the lead role in Chandalika, the Untouchable.
 She teaches youth classes for KDT.

 Monica Singh Shukla began training with Rita Mustaphi at age 7, and joined KDT as a company member in 2006.
 She has studied Kathak with masters like Pandit Birju Maharaj and Ms. Saswati Sen. Her select performance credits with KDT include The Hungry Stones (2018) Ritu – The Seasons (2017), Sufiana – the Sufi Ecstasy (2016), Rubaiyat – Life in a Day (2014), Karna – the Abandoned Hero (2013), and In Retrospect (2012).
 Monica has been a KDT instructor off and on since 2012.